Industrial Aerodynamics M ENG5048

 10% Written Assignment.
 Students submit a short report on an assignment set during the course.

 This course aims to provide an introduction to atmospheric wind, and associated measurement techniques;

-facilitate an understanding of the main flow features which produce static and dynamic wind loads on buildings and structures; provide an appreciation of typical forms of aeroelastic phenomena which affect buildings and structures; introduce the basic aerodynamic features of passenger cars and trucks.
+facilitate an understanding of the main flow features which produce static and dynamic wind loads on buildings and structures; provide an appreciation of typical forms of aeroelastic phenomena which affect buildings and structures.
 More broadly, it aims to increase students' awareness of wider applications of aerodynamics in engineering.